 Nettle oil massage gives our dry cuticles a significant boost, relieves tense scalp, and clears clogged pores.
 We can extract nettle oil by mixing dried nettle powder in any of your selected oil that suits your hair type.

-FAST FACTS The value of nutrients is highly dependable on the source and formulation of nettle.
+The value of nutrients is highly dependable on the source and formulation of nettle.
 By its nature, the utility of concentrated and dehydrated forms of the nettle plant is more nutritious than its raw form.

 Things We Need